MLB Free Agency: 5 Best Out-of-Nowhere Deals This Offseason

 If Cespedes turns into a superstar, then it's going to look pretty cheap in a few years.

-Jonathan Papelbon is introduced to the public after joining Philadelphia.
+Jonathan Papelbon to the Phillies

 It wasn't a total shock that Papelbon went to Philadelphia.
 It also wasn't a huge surprise that he left Boston.